yugr/Implib.so/README.md

 $ implib-gen.py --target $TARGET libxyz.so
 ```

-Script generates two files: `libxyz.tramp.S` and `libxyz.init.c` which need to be linked to your application (instead of `-lxyz`):
+Script generates two files: `libxyz.so.tramp.S` and `libxyz.so.init.c` which need to be linked to your application (instead of `-lxyz`):

 ```
-$ gcc myfile1.c myfile2.c ... libxyz.tramp.S libxyz.init.c ... -ldl
+$ gcc myfile1.c myfile2.c ... libxyz.so.tramp.S libxyz.so.init.c ... -ldl
 ```

 (note that you need to link against libdl.so).